 Within the MyCompliance Platform, there are a range of different roles and permissions that can be assigned to users.
 The flexibility in roles and permissions enables you to refine access for user groups or individual users.

-- Administrator - Full control of the platform and with access to all functionality.
-(Limitations apply within the Privacy module where an Admin is not a record owner).
+- Administrator: Full control of the platform, with access to all functionality.
+(Limitations apply within the Privacy module where an Admin is not a record owner.)

-- Data Champion - Data Champions have access to all Privacy Registers; however, they are displayed with a restricted view, i.e. only showing the register records that Data Champions own.
+- Data Champion: This person has access to all Privacy Registers; however, they are displayed with a restricted view, i.e. only showing the register records that Data Champions own.
 Data Champions also have access to Campaigns, the creation of policy, learning, survey & phish content, along with Content Adoption Reports and the Privacy Overview/Privacy Reporting.
-(Only available when Privacy Module is enabled).
+(Only available when Privacy Module is enabled.)

 User Roles can be updated by navigating to Profile>Admin View>User Management>Permissions.
 There is an extensive range of user configuration options available within this area.
 Depending on your User set-up, (SCIM, AD Sync, Federated or Email-based), this area may appear differently.